BombayV/cld_textui/README.md

 # cld_textui
 A text UI for Cloud Community.
+Did not pay, therefore, anyone is free to share this and modify it.
+Do not sell.

 ## THE SHARING OF THIS OUTSIDE OF CLOUD COMMUNITY IS PROHIBITED
-## IF DONE, THIS WILL BE MADE PUBLIC
+## IF DONE, THIS WILL BE MADE PUBLIC (and it was).

 ### Did not pay so... yeah